jjti/personal-site/content/blog/2017-10-18-This-Website/index.md

 title: This Website
 date: 10/18/2017
 ---
-I decided to make this site when after starting grad applications.
+I decided to make this site after starting grad applications.
 All of them had some field saying something like "Link to personal website (optional)."
 I did not make this just because of those input fields, but it was the impetus.
 Other reasons for making it are that 1) joshuatimmons.com wasn't taken and 2)